acdh-oeaw/parthenos_mapping/README.md

 Separate folder "ontologies" collects a snaphost of the underlying ontologies.

-# Mappings in X3ml (old version: generator policy without URI definition and PE 1.8):
+# Mappings in X3ml

+## PE1.8 and 1st release of the generator policy

 300 - E-Service - IULA UPF OAI Archive: Services for NLP